biketronic/T2000SXe-BIOS/README.md

 # T2000SXe-BIOS
 Toshiba T2000SXe BIOS markup / reverse engineering - Goal is to add HDD options

 The BIOS is a removable 1MBit flash chip you can buy for $1 off aliexpress.
+It is in a socket under the keyboard and easily replacable.
 But you need flashing hardware.
 If I get a working version I may consider shipping flashed chips if you can figure out how to contact me :-)

 Use of IDA Pro software